nickdesaulniers/nickdesaulniers.github.com/source/_posts/2016-05-15-whats-in-a-word.markdown

 memory.

-Further, word size limits the possible combinations of operations the processor can perform, length of immediate values used, size of binary files, memory needed to store pointers, and puts pressure on instruction caches.
+Further, word size limits the possible combinations of operations the processor can perform, length of immediate values used, inflates the size of binary files and memory needed to store pointers, and puts pressure on instruction caches.

 Word size also has implications on loads and stores based on alignment, as we'll see in a follow up post.